-for each segment of $D$, where $i$ and $j$ are the indices of ideal octahedra placed at the crossing in the left and right of the segment, respectively.
+for each segment of $D$ where $i$ and $j$ are the indices of ideal octahedra placed at the crossing in the left and right of the segment, respectively.

-It turns out that it may not be possible to glue all $\Bcal_i$'s compatibly (see Section \ref{sec:obs}).
-However, it is possible if we project them down to $\psl$ (see Propositoin \ref{prop:compatible_w} below).
-Since the cocycle $\Bcal_i$ represents the same natural $(\psl,P)$-cocycle for both $q_i$ and $-q_i$, we may regard the variable $q_i$ as an element of $\Cbb^\times/\pmo$.
+It turns out that it may not be possible to glue all $\Bcal_i$'s compatibly.
+However, it is possible if we project them down to $\psl$ (see Proposition \ref{prop:compatible_w} below).
+Since $\Bcal_i$ represents the same natural $(\psl,P)$-cocycle for both $q_i$ and $-q_i$, we may regard $q_i$ as an element of $\Cbb^\ast/\pmo$.

-\begin{prop} Regarding each $q_i$ as an element of $\Cbb^\times / \pmo$, there exists a collection of $q_1,\cdots,q_n $ satisfying the equation \eqref{eqn:w_p_relation} for every segment of $D$.
-Moreover, it is unique up to scaling. \end{prop} \begin{proof} As in the proof of Proposition \ref{prop:compatible}, we consider a region, say $R$, of $D$ and the equations \eqref{eqn:w_p_relation} arising from the boundary segments of $R$.
-It suffices to check that the product of these equations results in the trivial equation up to sign.
+\begin{proposition} Regarding each $q_i$ as an element of $\Cbb^\ast / \pmo$, there exists a collection of $q_1,\ldots,q_n $ satisfying the equation \eqref{eqn:w_p_relation} (up to sign) for all segments of $D$.
+Moreover, such a collection is unique up to scaling. \end{proposition} \begin{proof} As in the proof of Proposition \ref{prop:compatible}, we consider a region $R$ with the equations \eqref{eqn:w_p_relation} arising from its boundary segments.
+It suffices to check that the product of these equations results in the trivial identity up to sign.

 Suppose that $R$ is given as in Figure \ref{fig:region_w}.
-Then relations among $q_1,\cdots,q_m$ arising from the segments lying in the boundary of $R$ consist of
+Then relations on $q_1,\ldots,q_m$ arising from its boundary segments are